openflighthpc/flight-deploy/CONTRIBUTING.md

-# Contributing to Flight Deploy
+# Contributing to Flight Profile

 :+1::tada: Thanks for taking the time to contribute! :tada::+1:

-You want to contribute to Flight Deploy?
+You want to contribute to Flight Profile?
 Welcome!
 Please read this document to understand what you can do:

  * [Code of Conduct](#code-of-conduct)